For this first issue of Dr. Worthen's Newsletter, I'm going to reprint an excellent

 with problems similar to your own is much more likely to be of help to

-you than someone with 2 years of experience and you're the first person
+someone with 2 years of experience and you're the first person

 they've seen with your particular mental health concern.
 (It makes